danfickle/openhtmltopdf/docs/integration-guide.md

 CACHE BETWEEN RUNS
 =======
+IMPORTANT: This cache system should now be considered deprecated as it is not thread safe.
+It will be replaced with a simple byte array cache system in the future.

 By default, Open HTML to PDF should not cache anything between runs.
 However, it allows the user to plugin an external cache.
 It should be noted that the URI received by the cache is already resolved (see below).
 Here is a simple external cache:
 ````java